anzaaleem/BugLens/README.md

-# Angular Production Errors Tracking (NOT PUBLISHED YET, IT IS NOT CONSUMBLE VIA NPM)

 ## Catch errors in Angular production environment and track their exact location details and it generates a report for you to send to ES server or a custom indexing logs api.